ballerina-platform/module-ballerinax-ai.agent/ballerina/Module.md

 ## Model

 This is a large language model (LLM) instance.
-Currently, Agent module has support for the following LLM APIs.
+Currently, the agent module has support for the following LLM APIs.

 1) OpenAI GPT3